|

 of this Displayable, it will be moved to the new placement.
 Just before

-is added, any Menu
+the Menu is added, any Menu or

-already occupying the given placement will be
+Command already occupying the given placement will be

-removed from the associated Item
+removed from the associated Item or

 This method should only be called from inside an implementation of the